avannaa/illuminati-zone/aim.md

 you can misread the wind by a few degrees with medium wind, get the slope wrong by quite a bit and it still works \o/

 that's it, good luck :)
-if you have any questions, too bad, i can't really answer everyone's questions T_T
+if you have any questions, too bad, the game is unfair and broken and now that's also your problem.
-maybe join Our humble [discord server](https://discord.gg/2UYHA2W85d), if you're lucky you'll get answers~
+you could join the [dead discord server](https://discord.gg/2UYHA2W85d) or just find me elsewhere i guess~